chrisbobbe/jekyll-theme-prologue/_posts/2020-06-02-beginnings-of-dinobot.md

       // find the element we need to analyze window = driver.findElement(By.cssSelector(".runner-canvas"));
       new WebDriverWait(driver, 1000).until(ExpectedConditions.visibilityOf(window));
+	//add delay to for page be loaded before starting the game checkPageIsReady(1000);
     }
     public void startGame() {
         initializeGamePage();